bebound/bebound.github.io/content/posts/create-node-benchmark-in-py2neo.md

 noread = true
 +++

 Recently, I'm working on a neo4j project.
 I use `Py2neo` to interact with graph db.
-Alghough `Py2neo` is a very pythonic and easy to use, its performance is really poor.
-Sometimes I have to manually write cypher statement by myself if I can't bear with the slow excution.
-Here is a small script which I use to compare the performance of 4 diffrent ways to insert nodes.
+Although `Py2neo` is a very Pythonic and easy to use, its performance is really poor.
+Sometimes I have to manually write cypher statement by myself if I can't bear with the slow execution.
+Here is a small script which I use to compare the performance of 4 different ways to insert nodes.

 ```python
 import time